Fiat 124: Foreign production

-Throughout the 1960s and 1970s, Fiat sought to extend its worldwide reach by entering into various collaborative agreements with smaller manufacturers (mostly in developing nations) by licensing the 124 design following its discontinuation in mainstream Western European markets.
-The best known (and most produced) of all the 124 derivates is the Russian-built Lada, which has to date, sold over 15 million units.
+Throughout the 1960s and 1970s, Fiat sought to extend its worldwide reach by licensing the 124 design following its discontinuation in mainstream Western European markets, including the widely known and most produced derivative, the Soviet-built Lada, which sold over 15 million units.

 Soviet Union/Russia

 In 1966, Fiat entered into a collaborative agreement with the Soviet government to establish car manufacture in the Samara region of Russia.
 Fiat was contracted to take part in the creation of the massive VAZ plant in the newly created town of Togliatti, named after the Italian communist leader of the same name.
 The factory produced an adapted version 124R of the 124, known as the VAZ-2101 "Zhiguli" (sold as the Lada 1200/1300 in export markets), until 1982, and 1200s until 1987.
 Based on the 124, they were modified at more than 800 points, the major modifications having an entirely different OHC engine, hydraulic clutch, drum brakes at the rear, modified suspensions, etc. Early modifications include the VAZ-2102 (station wagon), 2103 (Lada 1500), 2106 (Lada 1600) and 21011 (Lada 1300).
 The updated and restyled versions of the 124-based design were produced until September 2012, as the VAZ-2104, 2105 and 2107 – marketed as the Lada Riva in UK markets.
-Production of this line reached 17,332,954 cars, this being the second largest production volume for a car in automotive history.
+Production of this line reached 17,332,954 cars, this being the third largest production volume for a car in automotive history.

 India

 The Fiat 124 was also introduced in India by Premier Automobiles Limited.
 In 1981 Premier began the process of acquiring the production tooling for the facelifted SEAT 124 D after authorisation from Fiat.
 The model was released in the autumn of 1985 as the Premier 118NE.
-The car was very similar to the 1966 version except for a few cosmetic changes to the front and rear.
+The car was similar to the 1975 face-lifted version of SEAT 124.
 However, Premier incorporated the Nissan A12 (1,171 cc and 52 bhp) powertrain instead of the original Fiat engine along with a Nissan manual gearbox.
 Added in 1996, there was also a version called the 1.38D which sported a diesel engine, built under license from Fratelli Negri Macchine Diesel Sud of Italy.

 Near the end of production an improved model called Viceroy was released in collaboration with Peugeot.
 Production ended in 2001.